 Dr. Jack Jewson

-I am currently working as a Postdoctoral Assistant at the Barcelona School of Economics (BSE), Universitat Pompeu Fabra (UPF), working with Dr. David Rossell and Dr. Piotr Zweirnik.
+Sept 2019 - Mar 2022: Postdoctoral Research Assistant, Barcelona School of Economics (BSE), Universitat Pompeu Fabra (UPF) working with Dr. David Rossell and Dr. Piotr Zweirnik.

 I obtained my PhD titled ''Bayesian Inference in the M-open world'' from the University of Warwick (in collaboration with the University of Oxford) as part of the Oxford-Warwick Statistics Programme (OxWaSP) under the supervision of Prof. Jim Q. Smith (Warwick) and Prof. Chris Holmes (Oxford) (Submitted 2019, Awarded 2020).